BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-json-api.md

 ## **More**

-Make sure you check the complete features of [BLOCd HTTP RPC API](https://bloc-developer.com/api_BLOCd/http) from the dedicated [BLOC-DEVELOPER](https://bloc-developer.com) website.
+Make sure you check the complete features of [BLOC-service](https://bloc-developer.com/api_bloc-service/json) from the dedicated [BLOC-DEVELOPER](https://bloc-developer.com) website.